Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Thermistor.rst

 In this project code, the ADC value still needs to be read, but the difference here is that a specific formula is used to calculate the temperature value.

-C Code 11.1.1 Thermometer
+C Code Thermometer
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to :doc:`Chapter 7 ADC <ADC>`.
+If you did not configure I2C, please refer to :ref:`Chapter 7 <ADC>`.
 If you did, please continue.

 First, observe the project result, and then learn about the code in detail.